sola-st/CodeCureAgent/README.md

 CodeCureAgent takes a csv file as input, where each line specifies a single warning of a SonarQube rule in a single Java file in a single Git repository.

 For an example on how the input file has to look like see [evaluation_dataset_filled_up_to_1000_input_file.csv](code_cure_agent/experimental_setups/evaluation_dataset/evaluation_dataset_filled_up_to_1000_input_file.csv).
-You can create your own by following the steps described further down below in this paragraph.
+You can create your own by following the steps described in `IV.
+Running and Evaluating your own Experiment`.

 To execute CodeCureAgent on an input file, run the following from the `code_cure_agent` folder: